Feeling unsteady on your feet? Fear of falling or losing your balance can cause you to miss out on life.

 With Body & Brain Yoga Tai Chi, you’ll find a form of Tai Chi called DahnMuDo — meaning ‘the way of limitless energy.’

-• Flowing; and
+• Slow • Flowing; and • Energy-balancing

 … movements derived from Qigong and the martial arts based on Tai Chi principles.